TeamFAPS/PSVita-RE-tools/README.md

 VitaDecompilerMod – by @dots-tb - based on vitadecompiler by TheFloW, itself based on prxtool by TyRaNiD
 ---
-A FREE alternative to IDA.
+A free alternative to IDA PRO.
 It has a great pseudo-C decompilation that offers a quick view thanks to text file exporting.

 Compared to original @TheFlow's version we added a few features such as: